argoproj/argoproj-deployments/infrastructure/terraform/gcp/README.md

 3. Network
 4. GKE

-Once a cluster has been provisioned, ArgoCD is used to deploy applications into it.
+Once a cluster has been provisioned, Argo CD is used to deploy applications into it.

 ### [User access](./user-access/README.md)